A SPACE TO PLAY.

 *Note: Instruments that require electricity to amplify sound (e.g. keyboards) are not considered acoustic.
 This program is designed as a practice opportunity for instrumentalists, not singers/vocalists.

-Spring application period is now closed.
+Application period for Public Practice is now closed.

 Information subject to change.